elvanvensiando/elvanvensiando/README.md

-- 👋 Hi thanks for stopping by, working in Tech Industry(AI, Physics, Math)
+- 👋 Hi, hope all is well thanks for stopping by.
+I'm working in Tech Industry(AI, Physics, Math)
 - 👀 interested in AI and Material Science
-- 🌱 currently learning Machine Learning
+- 🌱 currently learning Machine Learning and Cybersecurity
 - 💞️ looking to collaborate on machine learning
-- 📫 How to reach me e.vensiando@kodland.team or https://timedoor.net/ or vensiando@gmail.com
+- 📫 How to reach me https://timedoor.net/ or e.vensiando@kodland.team  or vensiando@gmail.com

 <!---
 ELVAN13091999/ELVAN13091999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.